Skip to content

 How demand generation evolved in B2B sales

 Demand generation in B2B sales has transformed dramatically over the past decade.
-In 2015, most companies treated it as a marketing-only function focused on content creation and email nurturing.
-Sales teams waited for "marketing qualified leads" and had little involvement in demand creation activities.
+Back in 2015, most companies treated it as a marketing-only function focused on content creation and email nurturing, with sales teams waiting passively for "marketing qualified leads" and having little involvement in demand creation activities.

-The shift accelerated around 2020 when remote selling forced sales teams to become more consultative and insight-driven.
+2020 changed everything.
+Remote selling forced sales teams to become more consultative and insight-driven almost overnight, and the results were hard to argue with.
 According to Cognism's Sales Development Report (2023), companies with aligned sales-marketing demand generation programs saw pipeline growth rates significantly higher than those with siloed approaches.

 Today's demand generation integrates social selling, account-based marketing, and sales development into a unified revenue approach.
-The most successful B2B companies now treat demand generation as a shared responsibility where marketing creates educational content and sales teams use that content in personalized outreach and relationship building.
+Successful B2B companies now treat demand generation as a shared responsibility where marketing creates educational content and sales teams use that content in personalized outreach and relationship building, collapsing what used to be a handoff into a continuous motion.

 The Bottom Line